joetemesi/Web_Development_Projects/03_ JAVASCRIPT/14.4 JS- Karel game/README.md

-A function that moves the Karel in the Karel game diagonally and stamps beeps at eaach step.
+A function that moves the Karel in the Karel game diagonally and stamps beeps at each step to create a chesss board pattern.

 Here is the link to the  [Karel Game ](https://stanford.edu/~cpiech/karel/ide.html "Karel Game").
 Make sure to use the 5 * 5 World